Santosjordi/fc_challenge_weather_cloudrun/README.md

     docker build -t fc-weather-app .
     ```

-3. Run the container, mapping the internal port 8080 to an external port (e.g., 8080) on your machine.
-Pass the API key as an environment variable to the container.
+3. Run the container on your machine.
+Pass the API key and port as an environment variable to the container.

     ```sh
-    docker run -p 8080:8080 --env-file .env fc-weather-app
+    docker compose up --build
     ```

 -----